yzhan189/Trapped-Grue/README.md

         some contents can only be picked up once some (cooked-eggs) are triggered by other actions
     b. description of room depends on player's status
+  3. obj
+    a. after creating grue's soul of 3 spritis, spirits will be removed from inventory